anamulmehedi/htc-lstm-attn/README.md

 # HTC-LSTM-Attn Model

-This repository contains the implementation of the HTC-LSTM-Attn model for temperature and humidity prediction across multiple weather stations.
+This repository contains the implementation of the HTC-LSTM-Attn model for temperature and humidity prediction across multiple weather stations.Images were generated using this code on Google Colab.

 ## Requirements
 - Python 3.8+